What We Do

-In 2011, 6.9 million children died before their fifth birthday – most in developing countries, and most because of preventable illnesses.
+Every year, millions of children die before their fifth birthday – most in developing countries, and most because of preventable illnesses.
 MedWish bridges the gap between our abundance and their absence, our surplus and their scarcity.
 Using the surplus we recover, we match our inventory to the needs in the world by partnering closely with both domestic and international partners to ensure people get what they need.

 MedWish recovers medical supplies and equipment from various health systems that would otherwise be discarded.
 This usable medical surplus is still safe, but typically is discarded because of insurance regulations, hospital inventory systems, renovations and equipment updates, etc.

 MedWish receives those supplies in our distribution center, sorting all incoming medical supply donations.
 By separating incoming donations into individual item types, MedWish can completely customize orders for our recipients.

 Potential recipients must complete our online application process to request medical humanitarian aid.
 MedWish then builds a customized order based on a needs assessment.